Hassan Damluji: Biography

 Damluji was born in London as Hassan Al-Damluji.
-He later changed his name by removing the aristocratic epithet "Al".
+He later changed his name by removing the epithet "Al".
 His father moved to the UK from Baghdad in 1970 and his mother is originally Irish.
 He is the nephew of Iraqi politician and women's rights campaigner Maysoon Al-Damluji.
-He is Deputy Director at the Bill and Melinda Gates Foundation where he leads a global team responsible for policy and advocacy across the Middle East, Pakistan, Japan and Korea.
+He is married to fashion entrepreneur Anna Jewsbury.

-Damluji is a board member of the Lives & Livelihoods Fund, a $2.5 billion fund which is the "largest ever Middle-East based, fully-multilateral development initiaitve", according to Gulf News.
+Damluji is a board member of the Lives & Livelihoods Fund, a $2.5 billion fund which is the "largest ever Middle-East based, fully-multilateral development initiative", according to Gulf News.